ann-nguyen1/hello-world/README.md

 # hello-world

 Hello there!
 My name is Ann and I am new to github.
-I know this website will not be as interesting looking and such as others, but I strive to do my best under the circumstances!
-Come join me on this little adventure.
+This will be a very interesting adventure to embark on, but I will do my best with the limited knowledge I have!!